 Eight years ago, one of my closest friend and I agreed to have a rendezvous in Prague.
 She was there for 5 days and since Vienna is just 5 hours away by train, I thought of meeting her there.
 Unfortunately, her trip fell on the month when I’ve just given birth to our second son.
 I wasn’t able to see her there…

 So for this visit, I had been thinking of what might have Prague been during her visit.
 The city is charming, that’s given.
-Architecture-wise, it has a feel of Vienna – having been an important city for the Habsburgs during Austro-Hungarian Empire and a touch of Rome – having been once the capital of the Roman empire, the influences are obvious.
+Architecture-wise, it has a feel of Vienna – having been an important city for the Habsburgs during the Austro-Hungarian Empire.
+The city obviously also has a touch of Rome – having been once the capital of the Roman empire, the influences are obvious.
 Yet, it still has a distinct fascination all its own.